windkeepblow/FastDot/README.md

 FastUtils
 =============================
-A fast tool for dot product based on cython.
-It's multi-threading and faster than numpy dot.
+A naive version of dot product based on cython.
+It's multi-threading.

 Why FastUtils
 ---------------------
 Python is a good programming language but is too slow.
-**GIL**(Global Interpreter Lock) bothers us too much when we want to use more cpus in our codes.
+**GIL**(Global Interpreter Lock) bothers us too much when we want to use more CPUs in our codes.
-Numpy is a power lib for us to do some scientific calculations.
-It's fast, but not enough.
-We still can't use multi-cores with `numpy.dot`.
 So I write a tool with cython(a optimising static compiler which can be used to write C extensions for python).
 It's easy to make the job run parallelly with `cython.parallel`.
 **BLAS**(Basic Linear Algebra Subprograms) is also used in the code too.

+It's no doubt that python has already had a powerful lib *numpy* and *scipy* to do scientific caculations.
+`numpy.dot` is also support multi-threading if you compiled it with optimized BLAS library like *ATLAS* or *OpenBLAS*.
+The code is only written because I want to practise how to write C extensions for python.

 About the Code
 ---------------------